NHQ/kung-foo-wizards/README.md

 * The open source universe.

 ##Intro
 MET West, a [Big Picture](http://www.bigpicture.org/) school, encourages students to follow their interests and seek outside opportunities to learn, such as through apprenticeships.
 Students may leave campus to attend classes and apprenticeships.
-This project will provide opportunities for students to learn computer programming _as it applies to their particular interests_.
+This project will provide opportunities for students to learn computer programming _as it applies to their particular interests_, by working directly with professional wizards.
 See [Project Goals](/campaign/goals.md) for more information and other goals.

 ##What goes in this repo?
 * ideas